-- 2. Import the profiles to cura: - \circ go to Preferences → Cura_settings... - \circ choose Profiles in left tab → button Import - navigate to the downloaded file and click open - the imported profile should appear under "Custom profiles" - $\circ\,$ select the imported profile in the list - click the button activate to actually use the profile for the next slicing.
+- 2. import the profiles to cura: - \circ go to Preferences → Cura_settings... - \circ choose Profiles in left tab → button Import - $\circ\,$ navigate to the downloaded file and click open - $\circ\,$ the imported profile should appear under "Custom profiles" - $\circ\,$ select the imported profile in the list - click the button activate to actually use the profile for the next slicing.
 Alternatively, you can choose the profile from the drop-down menu at the top of the Print settings dialogue.

-Keep in mind, that these profiles are meant as a starting point.
+These profiles will get you started.
 Feel free to tweak the parameters to suit your needs even better.
 This is especially true for layer height and speed.
 With large prints every additional mm/s reduces the time to print significantly.
 Small models with delicate details benefit from slow nozzle movements.